 Before coming to Wabash, Prof. Mikek amassed substantial teaching experiences at Indiana University and abroad.
-He speaks some German, Spanish, and Slovenian and takes pleasure in reading in those languages.
-He enjoys spending his limited free time working in the yard or playing with his two kids and his three dogs.
+Most recently he taught in China and Slovenia.
+He speaks some German, Spanish, Slovenian, and Croatian and takes pleasure in reading in those languages.
+He enjoys spending his limited free time working in the yard or playing with his kids and dogs.

 Ph.D. in Economics, Indiana University, July 1999.